 A car accident can swiftly change a person’s life in a matter of seconds.
 After being injured in a car accident, a victim can seek compensation in a number of ways, like agreeing to a settlement with the negligent driver or his insurance company.
 However, there are a variety of factors that should be considered before agreeing to a settlement offer.
 If you require assistance handling your car accident claim, you should consult with an experienced Baltimore car accident attorney as soon as possible.
-The Law Offices of Randolph Rice has fought for clients in a variety of car accident cases, and we are prepared to offer you the unique legal representation you deserve.
+Rice, Murtha & Psoras has fought for clients in a variety of car accident cases, and we are prepared to offer you the unique legal representation you deserve.
 Car accident injury attorney Randolph Rice is here to explain much a car accident settlement in Maryland is worth.

 Determining the Value of a Car Accident Settlement in Maryland